Hoffmann-Lab/bashbone/README.md

 ## For developers - bash library
 [&#x25B2; back to top](#bashbone)

-- Write command line code in your favorite programming language as Here-documents for later orchestrated execution
+- Write command line code in your favorite programming language via Here-documents for later orchestrated execution
 - Add object-oriented programming (oop) like syntactic sugar to bash variables and arrays to avoid complex parameter-expansions, variable-expansions and brace-expansions
 - Execute commands in parallel on your machine or submit them as jobs to a workflow manager like sun grid engine (SGE) and log stdout, stderr and exit codes per job
 - Benchmark runtime and memory usage
 - Infer number of parallel instances according to targeted memory consumption or targeted threads per instance
 - Get a full bash error stack trace in interactive shells or within scripts
 - Log execution of bash functions at different verbosity levels
-- Add custom bash functions that handle upon error or when reaching script end, prompt-command respectively (interactive shell)
+- Extend the library by custom bash functions which will inherit
+  - Stack trace
-  - termination of all function related - including asynchronous background - (sub-)processes
+  - Termination of all function related (sub-)processes, including asynchronous background jobs upon error/exit or when reaching prompt-command (interactive shell)
-  - removal of temporary files created via `mktemp` and execution of custom cleanup commands
+  - Removal of temporary files created via `mktemp` and execution of custom cleanup commands upon error/exit or when reaching prompt-command (interactive shell)
 - Profit from helper functions that implement
-  - joining of multiple files
+  - Joining of multiple files
-  - multithreaded sorting
+  - Multi-threaded sorting
-  - multithreaded compression plus indexing for random access by byte offset or line number without noticeable overhead
+  - Multi-threaded compression plus indexing for random access by byte offset or line number without noticeable overhead

 ## For users - biobash library
 [&#x25B2; back to top](#bashbone)